Virology at Glasgow: a proud history

 Film: a history of virology at Glasgow

-As laboratories relocate to the CVR's new research space in the Sir Michael Stoker Building, staff based at former Church St labs — some of whom have memories that go back to the early days of research at Church St — reflected on the culture and history of virology research at Glasgow.
+Our laboratories have now relocated to the Sir Michael Stoker Building on the Garscube Campus.
+However, staff based at our former Church St labs — some of whom have memories that go back to the early days of research at Church St — have reflected on the culture and history of virology research at Glasgow.